Plants that are dangerous for your cat

 In the kitchen / vegetable garden:

-Garlic > toxic in all its forms: diarrhea, vomiting, blood in the urine...
+Garlic > toxic in all forms: diarrhea, vomiting, blood in urine...

 Chives > Same toxicity as garlic or onion

-Onions > dark urine, apathy, vomiting, diarrhoea, respiratory problems...
+Onions > dark urine, apathy, vomiting, diarrhea, respiratory problems...

 Parsley > toxic if ingested in large quantities.

-Tomato plants > hyper salivation, loss of appetite, digestive disorders, weaknesses, heart problems...
+Tomato plants > hypersalivation, loss of appetite, digestive disorders, weakness, cardiac disorders...

 Rhubarb > neurological disorders